 Advanced Dental Technology Peterborough ON

-When you seek care at our office, you are assured that Dr. Zeiler, Dr. Sokary, Dr. Segura, Dr. Sanei and Dr. Zhang and our staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. Zeiler, Dr. Sokary, Dr. Segura and Dr. Sanei and our staff utilize the latest in technology to enhance the quality and fit for your dental care.
 Call us at ☎ Kawartha Dental Office Phone Number 705-743-1851 to make an appointment or speak to a staff member.

 Kawartha Dental Clinic uses high power microscopes to enhance the precision of patient care.
 Read more below, or call us with any questions or concerns.